alexander-manley/kubernetes-data-science/README.md

   - R statistics

 Tool Suite Add-ons:
-  - Data Profiler: Sensitive data detection, equiped with a pre-trained deep learning model identify sensitive data (PII / NPI).
+  - DataProfiler: Sensitive data detection, equiped with a pre-trained deep learning model identify sensitive data (PII / NPI).
+  - DataComPy: Prints out a human-readable report summarizing and sampling differences between two pandas dataframes.
+  - DataCompareR: Compare two R datasets and view a report on the similarities and differences.
+  - Rubicon-ml: Captures and stores searchable model training and execution information, like parameters and outcomes, and display them in a dashboard.
+  - Synthetic-data: Sample data generation ( https://github.com/capitalone/synthetic-data)

 #